-Leatherback nesting populations in the eastern Pacific have declined more than 90% over the past two decades, owing to comprehensive egg harvest and fisheries bycatch (Santidrián Tomillo et al. 2007; Sarti Martínez et al. 2007).
+Leatherback nesting populations in the eastern Pacific have declined more than 90% over the past two decades, owing to comprehensive egg harvest and fisheries bycatch (Santidrián Tomillo et al. 2007; Sarti Martínez et al. 2007) (Figs. 2 and 3).
 This trend is in contrast to the stable to increasing annual nesting populations in the Atlantic (Dutton et al. 2005), where the positive trends (vs. negative trends in the Pacific) may be attributed to a variety of factors relating to climate impacts and differential fisheries mortality in the two ocean basins (e.g. Wallace and Saba 2009).
-The eastern Pacific leatherback RMU is among the most endangered RMUs in the world (Wallace et al. in press).
+The eastern Pacific leatherback RMU is among the most endangered RMUs in the world (Wallace et al. 2011), and is listed as Critically Endangered by the IUCN Red List of Endangered Species[TM] (Wallace et al. 2013).
 The vast majority of nesting occurs in Mexico and in Costa Rica.
 Nesting in Mexico is distributed across four priority beaches and several secondary beaches, according to their nesting density and abundance, the priority beaches receive about 45% of all nesting that occurs along the Pacific coast of Mexico and between 25-30% at secondary sites (Sarti 2007) while nearly all nesting in Costa Rica takes place on a few small beaches in Las Baulas National Park (Parque Nacional Marino Las Baulas, PNMB).
-In addition, a multi-year satellite telemetry study of adult female leatherbacks at PNMB and in Mexico has allowed clear delineation of high-use habitats in the internesting areas and high-seas migratory routes and feeding areas (Figure 3).
+However, in the case of the Costa Rica data presented in Figure 2, information is only for the principal nesting areas near Las Baulas National Park.
+Additional information from secondary beaches will likely increase the total annual female counts but reliable data are not available at this time.